carmelgafa/carmelgafa.com/content/post/random_walk.md

 draft: false
 ---

+Some notes taken from Prof. Guttag excellent discussion on the topic.

 The technique was first developed by Stanislaw Ulam, a mathematician who worked on the Manhattan Project.

 A method of estimating the value of an unknown quantity using the principles of inferential statistics.